 VCT: VCT qualifying holdings: introduction

-As explained at VCM54020, in order to obtain and retain approval as a VCT the company must continuously have at least 70% of its investments in qualifying holdings.
+As explained at VCM54020, in order to obtain and retain approval as a VCT the company must continuously have at least 70% of its investments in qualifying holdings (80% for accounting periods beginning on or after 6 April 2019).
 The guidance which follows deals with the requirements which a holding in a company needs to satisfy in order to be part of the VCT’s qualifying holdings.
 For this purpose a ‘holding’ in a particular company is the sum of the shares and securities (see VCM54090) which it holds in that company.

 A holding in a company cannot be part of a VCT’s qualifying holdings at any time when that company does not satisfy certain requirements.
 In the main these are similar to the conditions applying in the case of the other venture capital schemes.